I’ve been thinking a lot about people lately.

 I’m basically a happy person.
 I look for the best in people and I can usually find something to laugh about.
 Even though I like to believe the best in people, life has taught me that will often cause great heartache.
 I can accept that when it happens to me.
 When people hurt my children, I go insane.

 We moved out to a little village thirteen miles from town.
-I took in ironing, cleaned a few houses for people and baked bread for several people while Don drove truck long haul.
+I took in ironing, cleaned houses for people, and baked bread for several people while Don drove truck long haul.

 The man we were buying the trailer from called me the first week in December and told me I should contact the loan company and get the trailer put in my name.
 I asked him if there was a problem since I had already sent the check for the December payment.
 Yes, he had the check, but it might be best if we try to get the trailer in our name.
 I told him I would check into it, but I couldn’t do anything until after Christmas.